Bette Midler Takes On Carol Channing’s Role In Broadway’s ‘Hello, Dolly!’

 The musical follows the story of Dolly Levi, a widow and matchmaker who falls in love for a rich man while helping him to get married.
 The plot focuses on the efforts that Dolly takes to overcome the challenges in winning her newfound love.

 Bette Midler has admitted that she is excited to play the lead role of Dolly Levi, that was previously played by actress Carol Channing in the original Broadway musical.
-Barbra Streisand played the pivotal role in the film version of the musical that went on to win three Academy Awards for its music, production design, and sound mixing.
+Barbra Streisand played the pivotal role in the film version of the musical, that went on to win three Academy Awards for its music, production design, and sound mixing.

 David Hyde Pierce will be Midler’s co-star in the play, portraying the role of Dolly’s love interest.
 According to The Daily Beast, Bette Midler’s powerful voice and strong character will perfectly do justice to the character of Dolly Levi, and the revival will be a wonderful opportunity for audiences to relive the magic of the Broadway musical in its new form.